|Help : Print|

 After selecting a label, the appropriate label dimensions are updated in the dialog, which can be manually adjusted if needed.
 You can also customize the information printed on the label; you might not want to include the barcode, or the shooting data.
 Uncheck those items you don't want to be printed.

-In case the selected photos have duplicates the system will list all duplicates so that the user can decide which dupe(s) to print.
 After setting up the printing dialogs, press Print and the browser will start downloading the printout in the selected format.
 In case you have a helper application (Acrobat Reader or Ghostview) installed and configured for your browser, the hepler will start and display the printout.
 Use the helper print features to print the document on a local printer.

 Note that for the ps2pdf utility will not convert the PS document into an exactly scaled PDF document.
 The PDF document is always slightly smaller and that causes trouble when printing labels.
 For now, to make sure that you print with the dimensions you want I advise you to chose the PS format when printing labels.
 Today, all printers come with a PS interpreter so all you have to do is to send the file to the printer, which will automatically recognize it and print nice labels for you.